| September 28, 1996 Knight Ridder/Tribune News Service

 of the Old City.
 The Supreme Muslim Council said it feared

+``changing the Muslim character of the area.''
 Just after midnight Tuesday, under the cover of darkness,

 Israeli workers punched through a few feet of rock to open

+the new exit.
 The opening allows groups to start at one end of the tunnel

 and exit at the other end, instead of retracing steps.
 Previously,